 Necessary items of uniform, equipment, and textbooks are provided by the Army.
 Students who complete the Army ROTC program and who are commissioned, must purchase their uniforms.
-A subsistence allowance of \$450 per month for juniors and \$500 per month for seniors, approximately 20 months, is paid to students in the Advanced Course.
+A subsistence allowance of \$420 across all MS Levels per academic month for fall and spring semesters.
 Students who attend Advanced Summer Camp between the junior and senior years are paid a flat rate plus a travel allowance to and from camp.
 Students who attend Leaders' Training Course (basic camp) also receive a flat rate plus a travel allowance to and from camp.
 Subsistence allowance pay is tax free to the students.